climateinteractive/enroads-guide/docs/guide/oil.rst

 FAQs
 -------
-**How can I directly force deeper reductions in oil use?** Consider selecting the “Stop building new oil infrastructure” switch in the advanced view, and changing the “% reduction in oil utilization”.
+**How can I directly force deeper reductions in oil use?** Consider selecting the “Stop building new oil infrastructure” switch in the advanced view, and changing the “% reduction in oil utilization” slider.

 ..
 SUBSTITUTIONS SECTION